Work with Children

 Children's literacy volunteers are:

-- Ability to commit 1-3 hours per week (depending on the position)
+- Ability to commit one to three hours per week (depending on the position).

-- Ability to commit a minimum of 3-4 months (depending on the location)
+- Ability to commit a minimum of three to four months (depending on the location).

 Questions?
 Contact Kelly at firstname.lastname@example.org or 651-251-9074.